1.

 twitter

 Students are required to meet the expectations within the Cobb County Board of Education (JCDB-R) Student Dress Code Policy and the school expectations below.
-All students of the Cobb County School District are encouraged to observe a standard of grooming and dress consistent with the level of formality of the school setting.
+All students of the Cobb County School District are encouraged to observe a standard of grooming and dress consistent with the level of formality of the school situation.

-1. All students of the Cobb County School District shall be required to maintain the level of personal hygiene necessary to ensure a healthy school environment and to refrain from any mode of dress which proves to contribute to any disruption of school functions.
+1. All students of the Cobb County School District shall be required to maintain the level of personal hygiene necessary to ensure a healthy school environment and to refrain from any mode of dress that proves to contribute to any disruption of school functions.

-3. All students shall maintain an acceptable standard of dress.
 The minimum standard of dress for students shall be as follows:

 a.
 Shoes shall be worn.
 Slippers may not be worn.

-g.
+c.
 Pajama pants may not be worn.

-i.
+e.
 Clothing or ornamentation displaying or advertising substances illegal for minors is prohibited.
 Suggestive phrases, designs, markings, or profanities are also prohibited.

-j.
+f.
 Clothing or ornamentation advocating, promoting, or suggesting illegal activity is also prohibited.

 4. Proper dress is an important component for sustaining the formality of the school setting, and we solicit and appreciate your support and cooperation.
 Parents or students who have specific questions about garments’ appropriateness should consult the local school administration before students wear the garments to school.
 Students who are improperly dressed will NOT be allowed to attend class, and assignment to ISS (In-School Suspension) will be the alternate learning environment.
-Violators of the dress code will be placed in isolation until proper clothing is obtained or for the remainder of the school day.